The Coney Island Polar Bear Club, braving the icy Atlantic

 These included groups like the Tenex Icelanders and the Iceberg Athletic Club.
 Often, they were associated with the bathhouses that lined the boardwalk but no longer exist.
 The clubs flourished through in the mid-20th century, but began to fade as members aged and the bathhouses closed.
 In the 1990s, there were four left.

 Though little is known about the Tenex Icelanders, the Iceberg Athletic Club rivaled the Polar Bears in feats of cold-weather bravura.
-Founded in 1918 by an NYPD detective, the goal was "year-round swimming."
-Charles Denson, of the Coney Island History Project, said initiates used to have to lug a 50-pound brick of ice down the beach wearing nothing but a bathing suit in the winter and swim 200 yards each swim.
+Founded in 1918 by an NYPD detective, the club had as its goal "year-round swimming."
+Charles Denson, of the Coney Island History Project, said initiates had to lug a 50-pound brick of ice down the beach wearing nothing but a bathing suit in the winter and swim 200 yards each swim.
 They would spend their time out of the water throwing 14-pound medicine balls.

-Among its members were Joe Rollino, a former Coney Island strongman and Olympic athlete who lived to be 103 years old.
+Among its members were Joe Rollino, a former Coney Island strongman and Olympic athlete who lived to 103.

 Rollino said of the Polar Bears in an interview with Denson: "These are not swimmers.
 These are exhibitionists.
 They run in the water up to their ankles."